Most Popular Items

 Length: 36 Inches (Great For Hitting To Both Infielders & Outfielders)

-Weight: Louisville Slugger Does Not List A Weight, But This Definitely One The Heaviest Fungo Bats On The Market
+Weight: Louisville Slugger Does Not List A Weight, But This Is Definitely One Of The Heaviest Fungo Bats On The Market

 K100 Turn Model - This Is The Biggest Barreled And Heaviest Fungo Bat Out On The Market.
-Be Ready For A Workout When Swinging This Fungo Bat.
+Be Ready For A Little Bit Of A Workout When Swinging This One.

 Cut From Premium Ash Wood